Delay in fund disbursal halted all maintenance, developmental works of DJB, says Somnath Bharti | Law-Order

 The Delhi BJP, however, claimed the Kejriwal government was rattled after it levelled allegations of irregularities in the DJB and said it would continue to ''expose corruption'' by Aam Aadmi Party leaders.

-Lashing out at the BJP, Bharti alleged that false information about the Delhi government is being circulated by officers.
+Lashing out at the BJP, Bharti alleged that false information about the Delhi government was being circulated by officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)